sourcefuse/loopback4-microservice-catalog/DEVELOPING.md

 1. Open root folder of this repo in VS Code.
 2. Install lerna globally `npm i -g lerna`
 3. Run `lerna bootstrap`
+4. Run `npm i`
-4. Create .env files for all the micro service packages.
+5. Create .env files for all the micro service packages.
-5. Run DB migrations using `lerna run db:migrate`.
+6. Run DB migrations using `lerna run db:migrate`.
-6. Build all microservices in one go - `lerna run build`.
+7. Build all microservices in one go - `lerna run build`.
-7. Run `lerna run start` to start all the micro services in one go.
+8. Run `lerna run start` to start all the micro services in one go.

 ## Building the project